 The new Certina DS Rookie (ref.
-C016.417.22.057.00) quartz chronograph watch is in essence the old Certina DS Action chrono introduced early last year that was introduced early last year and is now packed in a slightly smaller, more elegant case.
+C016.417.22.057.00) quartz chronograph is essentially the old DS Action chronograph introduced back in April 2009 and is now packed in a slightly smaller, more elegant case.

 While the last year’s model was offered in a massive stainless steel body 42.5 millimeters in diameter, the new version measures only 40 millimeters wide, which makes it more appropriate to be worn with a casual dress.